morganthomas/winning-arguments/winning-arguments.md

 The first three paragraphs of the Introduction explained the meaning of the title, and the entirety of the text since then has been an attempt to explain the meaning of the first three paragraphs of the Introduction:

-> Winning arguments is what we aim to show how to do in this text.
-We will show how this can be done by constructing winning arguments.
+> Winning arguments is what I aim to show how to do in this text.
+I will show how this can be done by constructing winning arguments.
 As just illustrated, the phrase "winning arguments" has at least two important senses.
 >
 > First, "winning arguments" can be interpreted to refer to an activity, the activity of winning arguments, where "argument" here is used in the sense of "debate."
 >